 Carbon pricing can be compatible with social goals.

-Our project aims to strengthen the knowledge base on carbon pricing for mobility and heating across Europe, in particular Poland and Romania.
-Our research seeks to better understand the potential adverse impacts of carbon pricing on different groups and find appropriate avenues to address them.
-We will engage a broad range of actors, from key Polish and Romanian stakeholders to national and European-level policymakers, and thereby seek to bridge the gap between climate and social policy within the case countries and beyond.
+Our project aimed to strengthen the knowledge base on carbon pricing for mobility and heating across Europe, in particular Poland and Romania.
+Our research sought to better understand the potential adverse impacts of carbon pricing on different groups and find appropriate avenues to address them.
+We engaged a broad range of actors, from key Polish and Romanian stakeholders to European-level policymakers, and thereby sought to bridge the gap between climate and social policy within the case countries and beyond.

 Image